oroinc/documentation/commerce/install_upgrade/one_step_automated_installation/vagrant.rst

       "OroCommerce Enterprise Edition for Germany","https://github.com/oroinc/orocommerce-enterprise-application-de.git"
       "OroCommerce Enterprise Edition (without CRM)","https://github.com/oroinc/orocommerce-enterprise-nocrm-application.git"

-   The *branch* value (in this example *1.6.14*) can be changed to another published `release tag <https://github.com/oroinc/orocommerce-application/releases>`_ of the chosen Oro application with the following constraints:
+   **The *branch* value can be changed to another published `release tag <https://github.com/oroinc/orocommerce-application/releases>`_ of the chosen Oro application with the following constraints:**

    .. csv-table::
       :widths: 20, 30

-      "OroCommerce Community Editions v.3.* and above","The *branch* value must be greather then *3.0.0-rc*" "OroCommerce Community Editions v.1.6.*","The *branch* value must be greather then *1.6.13*" "OroCommerce Enterprise Editions v.3.* and above","The *branch* value should be greather then *3.0.0-rc*" "OroCommerce Enterprise Editions v.1.6.*","The *branch* value should be greather then *1.6.13*"
+      "OroCommerce Community Editions v.3.* and above","The *branch* value must be greater than *3.0.0-rc*" "OroCommerce Community Editions v.1.6.*","The *branch* value must be greater than *1.6.13*" "OroCommerce Enterprise Editions v.3.* and above","The *branch* value should be greater than *3.0.0-rc*" "OroCommerce Enterprise Editions v.1.6.*","The *branch* value should be greater than *1.6.13*"

    Previously published releases of the Oro Applications do not have Vagrantfiles.